 WELLAND – Holy Cross Cemetery’s annual spring cleanup, starts on Tuesday, April 18.

+All wreaths, tin cans, glass jars, flower pots, and similar articles not removed, will be disposed of on April 18.
 If anyone is unable to pick up their wreaths etc. by that date they can call the cemetery at 905 734-4172 and make arrangements for the staff to hold the articles for a short period until they are able to come to the cemetery to pick them up.

 CREATIVE CARD CONTEST